openstack/openstack-ansible-specs/specs/kilo/ceph-block-devices.rst

 :tags: storage, ceph

-This spec is a proposal to add the ability to configure cinder, glance, and nova running in an os-ansible-deployment installation to use an existing Ceph cluster for the creation of volumes, images, and instances using Ceph block devices.
+This spec is a proposal to add the ability to configure cinder, glance, and nova running in an openstack-ansible installation to use an existing Ceph cluster for the creation of volumes, images, and instances using Ceph block devices.